wetmore324/CryptoClustering/README.md

 In addition the original scaled DataFrame was used to perform PCA and reduce the features to three principal components.
 The total explained variance was 88.9% of the three principal components.
 A new DataFrame was created with the PCA data and the "coin_id" index from the orignial data was set.
 The elbow method was used to find the best K-value to initialize the k-means and finally create a scatter plot to visualize the results.

-It was discovered that using 3 features as opposed to 2 lead to more clear clustering results.
+It was discovered that using 3 features with the PCA method as opposed to 2 features with Kmeans lead to more clear clustering results.